 On June 24, 2013, the subsidiaries of SLP entered into a \$15,000 credit facility with City National Bank.
 The subsidiaries of SLP are the borrowers under such facility and SLP guarantees the obligations of its subsidiaries under the credit facility.
 The credit facility is secured by certain assets of SLP and its subsidiaries.
 The credit facility consists of a \$7,500 delayed draw term loan that matures on June 24, 2020 and a \$7,500 revolving credit facility that matures on December 24, 2016.
+As of December 23, 2016, the revolving credit facility was extended for one year.
 The loan bears interest at either (a) the higher of the prime rate plus a margin of 0.05 percentage points and 2.5% or (b) the LIBOR rate plus 3 percentage points, at the borrowers' option.
 On June 28, 2013, the borrowers borrowed \$7,000 on the revolving credit loan.
-As of December 31, 2013, no amount has been drawn on the term loan credit facility and the borrowers may draw up to the full amount of the term loan through June 25, 2018.
-Borrowings under the term loan on or prior to June 24, 2015 will be payable in 20 equal quarterly installments.
-Borrowings under the term loan after June 24, 2015 will be payable in equal quarterly installments.
-In credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
+As of December 31, 2015 and 2014, no amount has been drawn on the term loan or prior to June 24, 2015 will be payable in 20 equal quarterly installments.
+Borrowings under the term loan after June 24, 2015 will be payable in equal quarterly installments through the maturity date.
+The credit facility contains restrictions on, among other things, (i) incurrence of additional debt, (ii) creating liens on certain assets, (iii) making certain investments, (iv) consolidating, merging or otherwise disposing of substantially all of our assets, (v) the sale of certain assets, and (vi) entering into transactions with affiliates.
 In addition, the credit facility contains certain financial covenants including a test on discretionary assets under management, maximum debt to EBITDA and a fixed charge coverage ratio.
 The credit facility contains customary events of default, including the occurrence of a change in control which includes a person or group of persons acting together acquiring more than 30% of the total voting securities of Silvercrest.

-As of December 31, 2014 and 2013, \$0 and \$3,000, respectively, of principal remains outstanding under the revolving credit loan.
+As of December 31, 2016 and 2015, the Company did not have any outstanding borrowings under the revolving credit loan.

-The interest rate on the revolving credit loan as of December 31, 2014 and 2013 was 3.75% and 3.3%, respectively.
-Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit and term loans was \$148 and \$152 for the years ended December 31, 2014 and 2013.
+Interest expense, which also includes amortization of deferred financing fees, incurred on the revolving credit and term loans was \$47, \$40 and \$148 for the years ended December 31, 2016, 2015 and 2014.